Our site uses cookies to improve the user experience and we recommend accepting its use to take full advantage of the navigation

 Mons.
 Agustí CORTÉS i Soriano Bishop of Sant Feliu de Llobregat (Barcelona, Spain)

-Today the one and only message we have to listen to and to live with is contained in “the bread”.
-Chapter 6th of St. John's Gospel refers to the miracle of the multiplication of the breads, which is followed by a great talk of Jesus, a fragment of which we are today listening to.
-We are keenly interested in understanding it, not only to properly live the festivity of the “Corpus Christi” and the sacrament of the Eucharist, but also to fully grasp one of the central messages of John's Gospel.
+Today the one and only message that we must listen to and live is contained in “the bread”.
+Chapter 6 of St. John's Gospel refers to the miracle of the multiplication of the loaves, which is followed by a Jesus’ great “bread of life” discourse, a fragment of which we hear today.
+It is of great interest to us to understand it, not only to properly live the festivity of “Corpus Christi” and the sacrament of the Eucharist, but also to comprehend one of the central messages of John's Gospel.

-There are crowds craving for bread.
-There is an entire mankind, without any hope whatsoever, facing death and a bottomless void, in desperate need for Jesus Christ.
-And God's People, believer and devotee, that needs to find His real presence to go on living in Him to attain life.
-Three kinds of hunger and three experiences of fullness, for three kinds of bread: the material bread, the bread represented by the person of Jesus Christ and the Eucharistic bread.
+There are hungry multitudes in need of bread —people without any hope whatsoever, facing death and a bottomless void, in desperate need of Jesus Christ.
+And God's People, believer and devotee, needs to find His real presence to go on living in Him and to attain eternal life.
+There are three kinds of bread, necessary to satisfy three kinds of hunger, and to obtain three experiences of fullness: the material bread, the bread represented by the person of Jesus Christ, and the Eucharistic bread.

-We know Jesus Christ is the bread of life.
-Without Him we cannot possibly live: «Apart from me you can do nothing» (Jn 15:5).
-But, Jesus Christ also wanted to appease the crowd's hunger and, furthermore, He made of it a fundamental evangelic must.
-Most surely He thought it was a good way to reveal and verify God's salvific love.
-But He likewise wanted to become accessible to us, in the form of bread, so that, those of us that are still marching on in history, may remain in that love and, thus, attain life.
+We know Jesus Christ is the “bread of life”.
+Without Him we cannot possibly live: “because without me you can do nothing” (Jn 15:5).
+But He Himself wanted to feed the hungry and, He made of it a fundamental evangelic must.
+Most surely, He thought it was a good way to reveal and affirm God's salvific love for each of us.
+But Jesus also wanted to become accessible to us, in the form of bread, so that we may remain in that love and thus attain life.

-But, over everything else, He wanted to show us that we have to seek Him and to live in Him; He wanted to prove his love by sating the hungry, by assiduously offering himself in the Eucharist: «Whoever eats of this bread will live forever» (Jn 6:58).
-St. Augustine commented this Gospel with plastic and daring words: «When you eat Christ, you eat life (…).
-If, then, you separate to the point of eating the Body and Blood of Christ no more, it is to be feared you die».
+Above all, Jesus wanted to show us that we must seek Him and live from Him; He wanted to prove his love by feeding the hungry, offering Himself regularly in the Eucharist: “Whoever eats of this bread will live forever” (Jn 6:58).
+St. Augustine commented on this Gospel with daring and vivid words: "When Christ is eaten, life is eaten… If, then, you separate yourselves to the point of not taking the Body and Blood of the Lord, it is to be feared that you may die."